 Yiyu tuzan bu 異魚圖贊補 is a supplement to the Ming-period 明 (1368-1644) book Yiyu tuzan 異魚圖贊 that was written by Yang Shen 楊慎 (1488-1559).
 The supplement was added by the Qing-period 清 (1644-1911) scholar Hu Shi'an 胡世安 (1593-1663), who had also written a commentary on Yang's book, Yiyu tuzan jian 異魚圖贊箋.
 According to the preface, the supplement was finished in 1618.
 It consists of 3 juan and a further supplement called Runji 閏集 "Intercalary collection".

 In the first two fascicles, Hu Shi'an provides information to 154 species of fish, to which he adds 57 descriptive poems in the zan 贊-style "praise poem", as in Yang Sheng's original.
 The last juan includes the descriptions of 38 species of other eatable sea animals (haicuo 海錯), with 28 zan poems.
 The Runji collection describes more than 30 further species, all with descriptive poems.
 Hu Shi'an son Hu Pu 胡璞 and his employee Lei Wan 雷琯 coordinated the compilation of a commentary for this supplementary book.
-Index and content of the Yiyu tuzan bu do not fit with each other, and there are many shortcomings in the descriptive poems.
+The index and content of the Yiyu tuzan bu do not fit with each other, and there are many shortcomings in the descriptive poems.
 It seems that the book was never proof-edited.